Great Budworth: History

-The early history of Great Budworth is documented in the Domesday Book, which mentions a priest at Great Budworth.
+The early history of Great Budworth is documented in the Domesday Book of 1086, which mentions a priest at Great Budworth.
 In 1130, St Mary and All Saints Church was given to the Augustinian canon of Norton Priory by William FitzNigel, Constable of Chester and Baron of Halton.

 The lord of the manor during the reign of Henry III was Geoffrey de Dutton.
 He donated to Norton Priory a third of his land to endow masses for his soul.
 After the dissolution of the monasteries, King Henry VIII granted the estate to John Grimsditch.
 It was afterwards divided into several parcels.

 There may have been a school in Great Budworth as early as 1563, but certainly one existed by 1578.
 For centuries, the village was owned by the head of Arley Hall who would collect rent from the villagers.
 Rowland Egerton-Warburton of Arley Hall paid for restorations and improvements to the church in the 1850s.
 Egerton-Warburton also undertook a "campaign to render it (the village) picturesque in Victorian eyes".
 To this end he commissioned architects including William Nesfield and John Douglas to work on buildings in the village.
 Douglas remodelled the George and Dragon inn in 1875, and restored some of the cottages.

 A running pump was the only source of drinking water for the whole community until 1934 when a piped supply was first connected.
 Until 1948, Great Budworth was part of the Arley Hall estate.

-Notable landmarks
+Governance

+There are two tiers of local government covering Great Budworth, at civil parish (town) and unitary authority level: Great Budworth Parish Council and Cheshire West and Chester Council.
+The parish council meets at the Parish Hall on Smithy Lane.

+Administrative history

+Great Budworth was an ancient parish.
+It was 15 miles in length, and by land area it was the second largest parish in Cheshire, after Prestbury.
+The parish straddled the hundreds of Bucklow, Eddisbury and Northwich.
+It was subdivided into 35 townships: